 - have smoked for 20 or more pack years and

-- have at least one more risk factor other than second-hand smoke3
+- have risk factors other than second-hand smoke5

 The guidelines from the American College of Chest Physicians (CHEST®) include annual screening with low-dose CT scans in adults who are: